PeterBaltov/ikbr-algo-trading/PHASE7_SUMMARY.md

 ## 🏆 **Conclusion**

-**Phase 7 successfully completes the ThetaGang transformation** from a single-strategy wheel trading bot into a sophisticated, multi-strategy algorithmic trading platform.
+**Phase 7 successfully completes the moneytrailz transformation** from a single-strategy wheel trading bot into a sophisticated, multi-strategy algorithmic trading platform.
 The implementation provides:

 ### **🎯 Complete Integration**
 - Portfolio manager enhanced with strategy framework capabilities